Naughty Marietta (film): Plot

 The following day, Warrington discovers that Marietta is working at the Marionette Theater.
 When he visits her after the performance, he receives a warmer reception.
 Soon after, however, a large award is offered for information about her whereabouts.
 Warrington persuades her to trust him, and takes her away by boat.
 During this time together, they discover that they are falling in love with each other ("I'm Falling in Love with Someone").
 Later, however, they are found by French soldiers, and her true identity is revealed.
 Her uncle and Don Carlos are expected on the next ship to take her back.

 Marietta is to attend a ball arranged by the governor in her honor.
 Julie comes to see her; she tells Marietta that Warrington had been ordered to leave New Orleans that day, but intends to come to the ball.
 Her uncle warns her that "if Warrington attempted to see her again, he would be arrested for treason and shot".
 Marietta asks Julie to stop Warrington from coming, but they realize it is too late when they hear him and his men singing ("Tramp!
 Tramp!
 Tramp!").

 When Warrington enters the ballroom, the governor tries to get him to leave in order to save his life.
 Marietta pretends to have been toying with him to deceive her uncle.
 As Warrington is leaving, Marietta sings "Ah, Sweet Mystery of Life", joined by Warrington.
 The lovers then flee to the wild frontier.

 Reception

 Box office

 Naughty Marietta grossed a total (domestic and foreign) of US$2,057,000: $1,058,000 from the US and Canada and $999,000 elsewhere.
 It made a profit of $407,000.

 Accolades

-The film was nominated for the Academy Award for Best Picture.
+Naughty Marietta was nominated for the Academy Award for Best Picture.
 Douglas Shearer won the Academy Award for Best Sound Recording for his work on the picture.
 It also won the Photoplay Medal of Honor for the Best Picture of 1935.
-In 2003, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2003, Naughty Marietta was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically" significant.